Towards Understanding the Condensation of Neural Networks at Initial Training: Analysis of the initial condensation of input weights

 We obtain the equation for $\hat{u}$,

 Since it is an univariate $p$-th order equation, $\hat{u} = \frac{u_{1}}{u_{2}}$ has at most $p$ complex roots.
-Because $\vu$ is a unit vector, $\vu$ at most has $p$ pairs of values, in which each pair are opposite.
+Because $\vu$ is a unit vector, $\vu$ at most has $p$ pairs of values, in which each pair are opposite. \end{proof}

 Taken together, our theoretical analysis is consistent with our experiments, that is, the maximal number of condensed orientations is twice the multiplicity of the activation function used when parameters are small.
-Besides, because commonly used activation functions, such as $\tanh(x)$, $\mathrm{sigmoid}(x)$, $\mathrm{softplus}(x)$, etc., are all multiplicity one, the theoretical analysis sheds light on practical training.
+As many commonly used activation functions are either multiplicity $p=1$ or ReLU-like, our theoretical analysis is widely applied and sheds light on practical training.